balanced/balanced-docs/overview/rev1/guides/debits.rst

     If the debit is created after 3pm PST, it will not be submitted for processing until **3pm PST** the next business day.
   ``succeeded``
-    After 3-4 days, the
+    After 3-4 days, the status will change to ``succeeded`` and the funds will be available in escrow.
   ``failed``
-    The seller's bank has up to three business days from when the money *should* be available to indicate a rejection along with the rejection reason.
-    Unfortunately, not all banks comply with ACH network policies and may respond after three business days with a rejection.
-As soon as Balanced receives the rejection, the status is updated to ``failed``.
+    After 3-4 days, the status will change to ``failed`` if the transaction was not successful due to a problem such as an incorrect bank account number or insufficient funds.

 |